DSACMS/repo-scaffolder/README.md

 The CMS Open Source Program Office developed a [maturity model framework](https://github.com/DSACMS/repo-scaffolder/blob/main/maturity-model-tiers.md) to classify federal open source projects based on their maturity level.
 Each tier outlines specific files and content that are required or recommended to be included in the repository.

 repo-scaffolder assists project teams with creating repositories that adhere to repository hygiene standards.
-It provides file templates detailing project information, contributing guidance, maintainer roles, project metadata, community involvement, feedback mechanisms, governance, security policies, which teams can easily fill out and customize.
-In turn, this provides the project sufficient structure and foundation to promote a healthy open source ecosystem.
+It provides file templates detailing project information, contributing guidance, maintainer roles, project metadata, community involvement, feedback mechanisms, governance, security policies, and more.
+Using [cookiecutter](https://github.com/cookiecutter/cookiecutter), repo-scaffolder helps teams identify what tier their project is classified as and fill in project information to be inputted into the file templates.
+In turn, this provides the project sufficient structure and foundation to promote a healthy open source ecosystem

+This repository also includes [outbound checklists](#Outbound-Checklists) for each tier outlining the review process for releasing repositories as open source.

+For existing repositories, repolinter via GitHub Actions is used to identify any files and information missing from the repository according to their maturity tier.

 <!-- TODO: Include more information on outbound checklists -->